June 20th, 2016

 2 cups nuts (optional)

 Cover cookie sheet with paper.
 Preheat oven to 350.
 In a large bowl, cream butter together with sugars using an electric mixer.
 Add eggs and vanilla.
 Combine flour, baking soda, and salt in a medium bowl.
 Add flour mixture to sugar mixture and stir to combine.
 Add chocolate chips and nuts.
 Using an ice cream scoop, drop cookies about 3 inches apart onto the paper-covered cookie sheet.
 If desired, for appearance, you can add additional chocolate chips to the tops of the cookies before baking.
-Bake for 13 to 15 minutes at 350 or until slightly under-done.
+Bake for about 13 minutes at 350 or until slightly under-done.
 Allow cookies to cool for a few minutes before removing them from the pan.